 The incidences of non-bleeding adverse events that occurred at an incidence of > 1% and numerically higher than control, regardless of drug relationship, are shown below:

 Table 4 : Non-bleeding Adverse Reactions in PRISM-PLUS

 |AGGRASTAT + heparin

 |Skin and Skin Appendage|

-Patients treated with AGGRASTAT, with heparin, were more likely to experience decreases in platelet counts than the control group.
+Patients treated with AGGRASTAT plus heparin, were more likely to experience decreases in platelet counts than were those on heparin alone.
 These decreases were reversible upon discontinuation of AGGRASTAT.
 The percentage of patients with a decrease of platelets to < 90,000/mm³ was 1.5%, compared with 0.6% in the patients who received heparin alone.
 The percentage of patients with a decrease of platelets to < 50,000/mm³ was 0.3%, compared with 0.1% of the patients who received heparin alone.
-Platelet decreases have been observed in patients with no prior history of thrombocytopenia upon readministration of GP IIb/IIIa receptor antagonists.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Aggrastat Information